tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_about_the_author.md

 last-modified: 2020-11-02
 ---

-In case you'd like to know a little bit about me, I'm currently based in the San Francisco Bay area of California (the South Bay, or Silicon Valley) working at Amazon in Sunnyvale.
-I mainly write documentation for third-party developers creating apps for the Amazon Appstore, primarily related to Fire TV.
+In case you'd like to know a little bit about me, I'm currently based in Santa Clara, California, soon moving to Seattle, and now working for Google.
+(Previously, I was at Amazon and a couple of startups in the Bay area.)

 {% if site.format == "web" %}<img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/api/tomjohnson.jpg" class="small" style="float: right; padding:1em;"/>
 {% else %}